How It Works

 Why It Is Used

-Rotavirus is a common infection in children in Canada.
-Infection with rotavirus usually causes stomach upset, vomiting, diarrhea, and sometimes fever.
+Rotaviruses are a common infection in children in Canada.
+Infection with a rotavirus usually causes stomach upset, vomiting, diarrhea, and sometimes fever.
 Diarrhea, especially when it occurs along with vomiting, can quickly lead to dehydration in babies and young children who have rotavirus.
 Dehydration occurs when the body loses water more quickly than it is replaced.
 When you become dehydrated, you can develop severe health problems.
 Babies and young children can become dehydrated very quickly.

 The rotavirus vaccine is recommended for children younger than 32 weeks of age.
-Children should get 2 or 3 doses, at least 4 weeks apart.
-Vaccination usually starts at around 6 to 14 weeks, with another dose at around 4 months and 6 months of age (if needed).
+Children should get 3 doses, at least 4 weeks apart.
+Vaccination usually starts at around 2 months of age, with another dose at around 4 months and 6 months of age.

 How Well It Works